 Two years ago, Feeding America West Michigan tried something new.
 We decided to grow our own produce: three acres of sweet corn at Eastmanville Farm in Ottawa County.
 The result was more than 17,000 pounds of homegrown food for our neighbors in need.
 We’re pleased to say that the Food Bank Farm project is back for a second season this year.

 Food Bank partners with local schools to solve childhood hunger

 1 in 5 kids in West Michigan and the Upper Peninsula is at risk of hunger.
 We believe it’s time to change that.
 Funded by a partnership between the Michigan Health Endowment Fund and the Food Bank Council of Michigan, Feeding America West Michigan is now sending Mobile Food Pantries to high-need schools in our community.

-Catch up on the latest Food Bank news with the Full Plate Press.
-The fall issue also includes our 2013 Annual Report.
+Catch up on all the latest Food Bank news in the Spring 2015 issue of the Full Plate Press.

 Leave a Legacy: Full Plates Forever Society

 One of the most important ways you can fight hunger is not by writing a check, but by making a decision.